imanchqua/BINF-2111/Practice Scripts/readme.md

-# This file contains scripts used for practice
+# This file contains scripts to be used for practice